Select Page

 Engines

-MotoGP are strictly 4 stroke 1000cc engines, that is the only bike capacity allowed in MotoGP.
+MotoGP is strictly 4 stroke 1000cc engines, that is the only bike capacity allowed in MotoGP.

 Whereas in WSBK there are options and the regulations state as follows is allowed for Superbike Class

-Article 2.4.2.1 of the WSBK regulations (page 85) further allows for concessions and allowances to be made for equity between the differences in such as additional rev limits and so on.
+Article 2.4.2.1 of the WSBK regulations (page 88) further allows for concessions and allowances to be made for equity between machines.

 More on this later in this article.